Jodi Kantor is a reporter at the New York Times. She and Megan Twohey broke the story about the sexual abuse allegations of Harvey Weinstein in 2017.

 And if I take on the role of saying what the Senate should do or how I would change things if I were queen of the world, I can't do that as effectively because then people see me as somebody with an agenda, and I want people to see me as somebody who's only agenda is the truth because then I can be fair to everybody, and then also I can accept a very messy world.

 There are times when I'm trying to reach a guy who's been accused of something really bad, and I do want that guy to feel that I'm going to be fair to him, that I'm really going to listen and I'm really going to evaluate things with an open mind.

-Not every journalist believes this, but my job involves really trying to be really disciplined about the role that I’m playing.
+Not every journalist to believe this, but my job involves really trying to be really disciplined about the role that I'm playing.

 Guy Kawasaki: How do you “steel” yourself?
 You can't let some of this stuff not bother you, or maybe you can.
 Can you be that objective in the face of really heinous acts?

 Jodi Kantor: Yes because objectivity--well, there's a lot of debate about the word “objectivity,” and whether it's a goal or a state of being and how close you can get to get to it and, et cetera, et cetera, et cetera.
 I think that for me, how much I care about women and how much I care about these issues is totally clear.